icooper/iandoesracing/_posts/2019-01-04-rally-fairing-replacement.md

 Here's the best I could do in the low light from last night:
 ![first look at the replacement fairing on the bike](/assets/img/ktm505-fairingfirstlook.jpg "first look at the replacement fairing on the bike")

-I'll need to find a few pieces of hardware finish mounting it properly, but it's starting to look like a legit rally bike again!
+I'll need to find a few pieces of hardware finish mounting it properly, but it's starting to look like a real rally bike again!